 The band used a series of stops in “Chalk Dust Torture Reprise” to build the energy of the tune, taking the number in a distinctly different direction than “Chalk Dust Torture.”
 However, the group eventually landed in a 10-minute rendition of the reprise’s namesake, with the combination serving as another highlight of the set.
 To close out set one, Phish offered up a final combination of “Theme From The Bottom” into “Cavern.”

-The “Moby Dick” madness began during the second set, with the song joining the band’s catalog for the third time ever following performances in 1993 and 1997.
-The opening “2001” sported an extended jam, which transitioned into a blistering “Down With Disease,” which housed the first appearance of the Led Zeppelin II track.
-From there, the band continued to weave the 1969 cover throughout the second set, with the band returning to “Moby Dick” following takes on “Runaway Jim,” “Back On The Train” and “Harry Hood.”
+The “Moby Dick” madness began during the second set, with the song appearing in one of the band’s setlist for the third time following performances in 1993 and 1997.
+The opening “2001” sported an extended jam, which transitioned into a blistering “Down With Disease” that housed the first appearance of the Led Zeppelin II track.
+From there, the band continued to weave the 1969 cover throughout the second set, with the band returning to “Moby Dick” following takes on “Runaway Jim,” “Back On The Train” (after which keyboardist Page McConnell asked the audience “Do you like ‘Moby Dick’?”) and “Harry Hood.”

 While the band played “Hold Your Head Up,” Trey Anastasio introduced Fishman as “Russell Crowe,” joking that he was “just returning from his starring role in Gladiator.”
 Between sandwiching “Terrapin” and “Moby Dick” within “Hold Your Head Up,” Trey took over on drums while Fishman came front and center to play the vacuum during the “Hold Your Head Up” jam.
 A final “Character Zero” closed out the historic second set.